Generalized Meta-Analysis for Multiple Regression Models Across Studies with Disparate Covariate Information: Real Data Analysis

-We observe that GMeta produces estimates of effect of FH and associated standard error very similar to those observed based on the standard meta-analysis of the reduced models across the nine cohorts.
-As noted above, the estimate is pooled heavily towards the BPC3 study due to its large sample size.
-In contrast, the GMeta estimates for weight are very similar to those observed from the maximal model only within the BCDDP study.
-These results are consistent with simulation studies, where we noted earlier that GMeta behaves similar to reduced model meta-analysis when omitted covariates do not cause notable bias.
-In contrast, when omitted covariates cause important bias, the GMeta estimator is pooled towards estimates from maximal or more complete models that may be available from a restricted set of studies.
-The behavior of GMeta for the two other covariates, AGEMEN and AFB, were in between, which is also intuitive given that we had observed their coefficients changed notably, but less dramatically, in the maximal model compared to the reduced model within the BCDDP study.
-The GMeta parameter estimates and standard errors for the additional variables MD and NBIOPS, were similar to those observed for the maximal model in the BCDDP, the only study which had information on these two factors.
-Thus, overall the data analysis illustrates that GMeta estimator behaves in a similar manner as meta-analysis for combining information across multiple possibly heterogeneous studies, but it has the added flexibility to effectively combine information from disparate models.
+We observe that GENMETA produces estimates of effect of family history and associated standard error very similar to those observed based on the standard meta-analysis of the reduced models across the nine cohorts.
+The estimate is pooled heavily towards the BPC3 study due to its large sample size.
+In contrast, the GENMETA estimates for weight are very similar to those observed from the maximal model only within the BCDDP study.
+These results are consistent with simulation studies, where GENMETA behaves similar to reduced model meta-analysis when omitted covariates do not cause notable bias.
+In contrast, when omitted covariates cause important bias, the GENMETA estimator is pooled towards estimates from maximal or more complete models that may be available from a restricted set of studies.
+The behavior of GENMETA for the two other covariates, age at menarchy and age at first birth, were in between, which is also intuitive given that we had observed their coefficients changed notably, but less dramatically, in the maximal model compared to the reduced model within the BCDDP study.
+The GENMETA parameter estimates and standard errors for the additional variables mammographic density and number of previous breast biopsy, were similar to those observed for the maximal model in the BCDDP, the only study which had information on these two factors.
+Thus, overall the data analysis illustrates that the GENMETA estimator behaves in a similar manner as meta-analysis for combining information across multiple possibly heterogeneous studies, but it has the added flexibility to effectively combine information from disparate models.